An approach based on on-the-job training

 Respecting associates' opinions and independence

-Honda fosters each associate's drive and independence, and the company has put in place a number of systems to harness those capabilities to contribute to its ongoing reorganization and growth.
+Honda fosters each associate's drive and independence, and has put in place a number of systems designed to harness and direct those attributes towards the ongoing reorganization and growth of the company.

 Associate development and evaluation through two-way communication

-Reflecting Honda's emphasis on two-way communication with supervisors in associate development and evaluation, all associates have at least three interviews with their supervisors each year.
-During the first interview in April, associates describe the future in their own words (including aspirations, personal objectives, etc.) and clarify their vision for the future and their direction going forward through their supervisor's advice.
+Honda places emphasis on two-way communication with supervisors in associate development and evaluation, and all associates have at least three interviews with their supervisors each year.
+During the first interview in April, associates describe their future in their own words (including aspirations, personal objectives, etc.) and come out with a clear vision for the future and their direction going forward through their supervisor's advice.
 They then work out their individual role based on the organization's business goals for the fiscal year in question.

-In NH Circle activities, associates take the initiative to get together to discover ways to improve their work, their workplace and their company.
+In NH Circle activities, associates take the initiative to get together and discuss ways to improve their work, their workplace and their company.
 The abbreviation "NH" stands for "Now, Next and New Honda."
-It's all about taking new steps now toward creating the next great Honda improvement.
+The phrase embodies the concept of taking new steps now toward creating the next great Honda improvement.

-Based on the principle of respect for the individual, and cherishing independence, fairness and trust, the activity seeks to create dynamic, forward-looking workplaces where individuality is respected; tap the unlimited potential of each and every associate by encouraging them to make the most of their abilities; and contribute to the overall health of the company and its continued development.
+The activity, rooted in the Fundamental briefs of respect for the individual and valuing independence, fairness and trust, seeks to: create dynamic, forward-looking workplaces where individuality is respected; utilize the potential of each and every associate by encouraging them to make the most of their abilities; and contribute to the overall health of the company and its continued development.
 Together with Regional Contests that are held in six regions worldwide, a World Convention featuring circles selected from each of the Regional Contests provides a venue for participants to showcase the results of their activities, raise mutual awareness, and exchange views and ideas.
 The scope of the program's activities has expanded each year since its launch in 1973.
-During FY2012, a total of 129,790 associates and employees participated in 17,918 circles in 30 countries worldwide, including at suppliers, affiliates, and dealers.
+During FY2014, a total of 168,140 associates and employees participated in 22,980 circles in 32 countries worldwide, including at suppliers, affiliates, and dealers.

 Improvement suggestion system

-Honda has a system for encouraging all associates to make proposals as to how the company's operations could be improved, whether in large ways or small.
-Launched in 1953, this initiative is one way Honda seeks to encourage a spirit of independence and innovation, fostering the growth and refinement of skills and capabilities.
-Each year, some 170,000 suggestions are received, of which about 90% are implemented.
+Honda has a system in place to encourage all associates to propose ways in which the company's operations could be improved, whether in large ways or small.
+Launched in 1953, this initiative is one way Honda seeks to encourage a spirit of independence and innovation, fostering the development and refinement of skills and capabilities.
+Each year, large number of suggestions are received and implemented.

-During FY2012, 189,786 improvement suggestions were received from Honda worksites.
-Of these, eight proposals receiving the President's Award and three proposals receiving the Special Award as part of the environmental campaign were announced at the Improvement Suggestion No. 1 Convention, which was held at the Aoyama Headquarters building.
+During FY2014, more than 160,000 improvement suggestions were received from Honda worksites.
+Of these, 8 proposals chosen to receive the President's Award, 16 proposals similarly chosen to receive the Excellence Award and 8 proposals similarly chosen to receive the Excellence Award for safety were announced and recognized at the Improvement Suggestion No. 1 Convention, which was held at the Hamamatsu Factory.